 Entrepreneurs venture into the competitive business world to establish a name for themselves and earn a substantial amount of revenue.
 They require competent people of different fields who can bring their expertise to the table and help them run a company.
 Keeping money matters aligned and having a strong financial strategy is every organization’s crucial need.
-That is why accountants are an integral aspect of businesses.
+That is why accountants are an integral aspect of business insurance.
 They are responsible for storing, keeping, and interpreting financial records.Accountants handle various accounting-related tasks, including financial transaction documentation, securing financial information by maintaining database backups.

 The field of accounting has expanded by leaps and bounds, and many new subfields have emerged.
 Besides, accountants’ roles have changed, and today, accountants handlean array of responsibilities.
 Integration of advanced technology has transformed accounting, and accountants now use advanced technical tools to carry on their mundane tasks.
 They create a sound tracking system for organizations’ liabilities, assets, expenses, and incomes, which assists companies in decision-making.
 Moreover, they handle employees’ payrolls, track businesses’ payables, and support companies in making appropriate financial decisions timely.
 In a nutshell, accountants provide a clear picture of companies’ financial data and help them succeed.
 Below, we are listing several types of accountants and their role in a business: